 Why Translation Matters argues for the cultural significance of translation, and for a more encompassing and nuanced appreciation of the translator's role.
 As Grossman writes in her introduction, 'My intention is to stimulate a new consideration of an area of literature that is too often ignored, misunderstood, or misrepresented....'
-'Edith Grossman ... has written a superb book on the literary translation....
-This should become a classic text.' -Harold Bloom Contents: Preface Introduction: Why Translation Matters I. Authors, Translators, and Readers Today 2.
+Edith Grossman ... has written a superb book on the literary translation....
+This should become a classic text. -Harold Bloom Contents: Preface Introduction: Why Translation Matters I. Authors, Translators, and Readers Today 2.
 Translating Cervantes 3.
 Translating Poetry 4.
-A Personal List of Important Translations 2011 978-81-250-4167-2 '545 146pp Hardback Rights: Restricted Writer's Feast, The Food and the Cultures of Representation Edited by Supriya Chaudhuri, Professor and Co-ordinator, Centre of Advanced Study, and Rimi B. Chatterjee, faculty, both at the Department of English, Jadavpur University, Kolkata See film, media and culture studies 2011 978-81-250-4195-5 ' 655 256pp Hardback Dalit Assertion in Society, Literature and History Edited by Imtiaz Ahmad, former Professor of Political Sociology, Jawaharlal Nehru University, New Delhi, and Shashi Bhushan Upadhyay, Associate Professor, IGNOU See dalit studies 2010 978-81-250-4054-5 ' 875 328pp Hardback Hundred Tamil Folk and Tribal Tales, A Translated by Sujatha Vijayaraghavan, Professor of English, Pondicherry University
+A Personal List of Important Translations 2011 978-81-250-4167-2 ₹620 146pp Hardback Rights: Restricted Writer's Feast, The Food and the Cultures of Representation Edited by Supriya Chaudhuri, Professor and Co-ordinator, Centre of Advanced Study, and Rimi B. Chatterjee, faculty, both at the Department of English, Jadavpur University, Kolkata See film, media and culture studies 2011 978-81-250-4195-5 ₹730 256pp Hardback hopes to document in translation and also make available to readers this body of literature as closely as possible to its original form.
+2010 978-81-250-3920-4 ₹455 324pp Hardback E-ISBN: 978-81-250-4690-5 Indian Literary Criticism Theory and Interpretation G. N. Devy, Founder, Bhasha Research and Publication Centre, Baroda

+Dalit Assertion in Society, Literature and History Edited by Imtiaz Ahmad, former Professor of Political Sociology, Jawaharlal Nehru University, New Delhi, and Shashi Bhushan Upadhyay, Associate Professor, IGNOU See dalit studies Hundred Tamil Folk and Tribal Tales, A Translated by Sujatha Vijayaraghavan, Professor of English, Pondicherry University

 The folk and tribal tales were collected from narrators in villages, tea estates, forest settlements and semi-urban communities from eighteen districts of Tamil Nadu and Puducherry.
-At a point of time when print literacy is slowly submerging oratures
+At a point of time when print literacy is slowly submerging oratures (oral literatures), this book